stevenbryen/lambda-layers-sample/README.md

 #### Manually creating Layers
 To build a Lambda Layer you need to upload a .zip file with the contents of the layer compressed.
 Unlike a function, a Layer does not require a handler, so it can include just libraries for example.
 That is what we will be doing in this sample app.

-One trick to packaging a Lambda Layer for Python is that the contents of the layer must sit within a folder with one of the following names.
-You should not place the contents of the layer into the root of the .zip file.
+***NOTE: One trick to packaging a Lambda Layer for Python is that the contents of the layer must sit within a folder with one of the following names.
+You should not place the contents of the layer into the root of the .zip file.***

-Acceptable folder names for Python are: python, python/lib/python3.7/site-packages
+**Acceptable folder names for Python are: python, python/lib/python3.7/site-packages**

 More info on including library dependencies in a layer [here](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path)

-In the **layers** directory you will see two sub folders, bs4-layer and lxml-layer.
-Both of these folders include a folder called **python** where the libraries have been installed.
+In the **layers** directory you will see two sub folders, *bs4-layer* and *lxml-layer*.
+Both of these folders include a folder named **python** where the libraries have been installed.

 In the parent layer folder, there is also a .zip file that is the both the **python** folder and its contents compressed.
 This is the file we will need to manually create the layer in the AWS Console.